 Gluten Free Travelling & Products

 I did find some gluten free products in Vietnam.
 I was excited about it and wanted to share them with you, so you can try them too if you are ever in Vietnam.
 These products were tested with my Nima Gluten Sensor, which allows me to test food for gluten prior to ingesting them.
-This helps me from getting sick.The gluten tester helped me immensely and I am 110% happy that I made the purchase prior to traveling.
+This helps me out when I can’t read the ingredients.

-I always need that snack food between meals and on outings for the day, so I try to find out what items that I can purchase at a grocery store.
+I always need snack food between meals and on outings for the day.
 I feel more comfortable being able to be in control of what I am eating and not solely relying on a restaurant to cook for me.
 It is very important for me to have food independence and find food products that I can eat.

 Looking For Adventure?